-Tooth fillings are used to repair minor dental concerns including small cracks in teeth, restore a decayed tooth to normal function, and prevent future decay.
-Completed during a single visit to our Annapolis area dentist office, a composite filling can restore your oral health with lasting results.
+A dental filling is one of the most common general dentistry treatments performed in our family dentist office.
+This treatment plays an important role in helping patients maintain long term dental health.
+A tooth filling will repair minor dental concerns including small cracks in teeth, restore a decayed tooth to normal function, and prevent future decay.
+Your dentist can complete it during a single visit to our Annapolis area dentist office.
+A composite tooth filling can restore your oral health with lasting results.

-Many patients also come to us to replace old, dark or failing dental fillings with new, metal-free restorations.
-Your new white fillings can provide an instant smile makeover.
-Dental fillings are one of the most common procedures performed in any dentist’s office.
+Many patients also come to us to replace old, dark, or failing dental fillings with new, metal free restorations.
+Your new white filling can provide an instant smile makeover.
+A dental filling is a one of the most common treatments dentists perform.

 To ensure your comfort during the dental filling procedure we will apply a topical anesthetic to numb the treated area.

-The composite the dentist uses for the filling will be determined by several factors: the severity of decay, the location of the tooth, the desired appearance, and a patient’s budget.
-In severe cases, Dr. Kim may recommend the use of a dental crown or suggest root canal therapy to save the tooth and prevent further decay.
-We will take the time to determine the most suitable treatment, ensuring comfortable and long term results.
+The composite the dentist uses for the filling will be based on several factors: the severity of the decay, the location of the tooth, the desired appearance, and a patient’s budget.
+In severe cases, your dentist may suggest the use of a dental crown or root canal therapy to save the tooth and prevent further decay.
+We will take the time to determine the best treatment that will ensure long term results.

 To complete the process, Dr. Finlay will sculpt the missing part of the tooth with composite material and bond it into place.
 Composite fillings are strong enough to provide years of function and will blend in with your natural teeth.
 You will feel comfortable while eating and look confident with a cleaner, whiter smile.